 The Department of Labor and the courts interpret "protected activity" broadly.
 "Protected activity" describes the actions an employee can take, and be protected by the law from retaliation.

 For example, calling the SEC is protected activity.
 So, if the boss gets mad and fires you for calling the SEC, you can make a complaint against that unlawful retaliation.
 Sarbanes-Oxley also protects employees who report violations to the employer.
-Dodd-Frank extends that employee protection to prevent retaliation not just against the employee, but also against and contractor, agent or associated others.
+Dodd-Frank extends that employee protection to prevent retaliation not just against the employee, but also against a contractor, agent or associated others.
+Dodd-Frank only protects against retaliation if the violation is reported to the SEC.
+Internal reports alone are not protected by Dodd-Frank, but may be covered under Sarbanes-Oxley.

 Sarbanes-Oxley describes the scope of protected activity as: